 While many renters focus on the relative value of their possessions when choosing renters insurance, what they really should hone in on is their risk of neighbors or visitors filing lawsuits after getting injured in the renter’s apartment.
 Or, another person’s property may be damaged when they bring it to your home.

-When a claim is filed, the adjuster inspects the damage that was done and determines the monetary value of the loss.
-If your claim is accepted, you can be reimbursed in two ways, depending on how your policy is structured:
+When a renters insurance claim is filed, the insurance adjuster inspects the damage that was done and determines the monetary value of the loss.
+If your claim is accepted, you can be reimbursed in one of two ways, depending on how your policy is structured:

-- Replacement cost value (RCV).
-This would replace your possessions with similar items at their current market value, so it does not factor in depreciation.
-The downside is that the annual premiums for RCV policies tend to be about 10 percent higher that ACV ones, according to the Insurance Information Institute.
+- Replacement cost value (RCV): This would replace your possessions with similar items at their current market value, so it does not factor in depreciation.
+The downside is that the annual premiums for RCV policies tend to be about 10% higher than ACV ones, according to the Insurance Information Institute.

-Renters insurance is not mandated by any state government, but an increasing number of landlords are beginning to require tenants to purchase coverage of up to $100,000 as part of their lease agreement.
+Renters insurance is not mandated by any state government, but an increasing number of landlords are beginning to require tenants to purchase renters insurance coverage as part of their lease agreement.

-The premiums for most renters insurance policies with a $50,000 property value limit are usually in the range of $100 to $300 per year, with a national average of $185 per year, says the III.
-This is a very affordable figure when compared to III’s reported national average of $909 per year for homeowners premiums.
+The national average cost of renters insurance is $180 per year, according to the Insurance Information Institute.
+This is a very affordable figure when compared to the reported national average of $1,211 per year for homeowners premiums.

 Be careful about setting the limits of your policy.
 Many renters, especially those in studios or small one-bedroom units, don’t think they have enough possessions to come near these limits.
 But once you start itemizing each piece of furniture, your clothing, your laptop computer, TV, DVD player, various mobile phones and other electronics, the price can add up to $50,000 faster than you think.

-One helpful tool for determining the value of your possessions and adjusting your coverage limits is KnowYourStuff.org, a site run by the III.
+One helpful tool for determining the value of your possessions and adjusting your coverage limits is KnowYourStuff, a site run by the Insurance Information Institute.
 This free service uses secure offsite software to make an inventory of every item in your rented home or apartment and allows you to update it easily.

 Another smart way to save on premiums is to take advantage of insurer discounts for people who choose higher deductibles or bundle their renters insurance with other policies, such as car insurance.
 Other discounts are also offered when things like smoke detectors, burglar alarms, sprinkler systems and deadbolts are installed.
 Make a point of regularly notifying your insurer when such changes are made.